 Spirituality in Management (2001)

 In July 2001 I organized an international workshop on “Spirituality in Management” in Szeged, Hungary.
 The workshop focused on the role of spirituality in renewing contemporary management theory and praxis.
-The participants agreed that management has an undeniable existential aspect and that spirituality has an important role to play in managerial decision making.
+The participants agreed that management has an undeniable existential aspect and that spirituality has an important role in managerial decision making.
 A more inclusive, holistic and peaceful approach to business and management is needed if business and political leaders are to uplift the environmentally degrading and socially disintegrating world of our age.

-The place of the Szeged conference
+The building of the Hungarian Academy of Sciences in Szeged

-The most important presentations in the workshop were the following: “Spirituality as the Context for Leadership” by Peter Pruzan (Copenhagen Business School); “Spirit-centered, Rajarshi Leadership” by S. K. Chakraborty (Indian Institute of Management, Calcutta); “Spirituality and Economic Democracy” by Luk Bouckaert (Catholic University of Leuven); “Spirituality as a New Chance for Management” by Josep M. Lozano and Raimon Ribera (ESADE Business School Barcelona); “Trust as a Quest for Spirituality in the Workplace” by Mike Thompson (The Good Brand Works, London); and “Organizational Transformation through Human Values” by Yazdi Jehangir Bankwala (Singapore).
+The most important presentations in the Szeged workshop were the following: “Spirituality as the Context for Leadership” by Peter Pruzan (Copenhagen Business School); “Spirit-centered, Rajarshi Leadership” by S. K. Chakraborty (Indian Institute of Management, Calcutta); “Spirituality and Economic Democracy” by Luk Bouckaert (Catholic University of Leuven); “Spirituality as a New Chance for Management” by Josep M. Lozano and Raimon Ribera (ESADE Business School Barcelona); “Trust as a Quest for Spirituality in the Workplace” by Mike Thompson (The Good Brand Works, London); and “Organizational Transformation through Human Values” by Yazdi Jehangir Bankwala (Singapore).

-I edited a book for Kluwer Academic Publishers entitled Spirituality and Ethics in Management, which contains the presentations of the workshop and some other invited papers.
+I edited a book for Kluwer Academic Publishers entitled Spirituality and Ethics in Management, which contains the presentations of the Szeged workshop and some other invited papers.
 But probably the most important consequence of the workshop was the foundation of the European SPES Forum in 2005 in Leuven.
 Participants of the Szeged workshop played a leading role in that initiative.

 Ethics in the Economy (2002)